Redocly/redocly-cli/docs/decorators/media-type-examples-override.md

 The `examples` section in the API description is wholly replaced by the contents of the file you reference.

 Replace a response media type example for a specific status by setting `responses` and then the desired status in your configuration file.
-The `examples` section for that response status is replaced by the contents fo the file specified.
+The `examples` section for that response status is replaced by the contents of the file specified.
 **Note:** Only the `examples` field is replaced; the response status must already exist and be defined in the API description.

 ## Examples